Decoupling and Damping: Structurally-Regularized Gradient Matching for Multimodal Graph Condensation: Methodology

 \subsection{Structural Amplification of Gradient Noise}

-The instability is further compounded by the GNN's message-passing mechanism \cite{feng2022powerful}, which corrupts the update step of the outer loop itself.
-The outer loop updates the synthetic data $\mathcal{S}$ using a meta-gradient, computed by differentiating the matching loss with respect to $\mathcal{S}$.
-This requires backpropagating through the computation of the synthetic gradient $\mathbf{g}_{\mathcal{S}}$, and therefore, through the GNN architecture.
+The meta-gradient calculation in gradient matching involves backpropagation through the GNN architecture, which amplifies the noise in modal gradients.
+In the outer loop, the update direction of the synthetic graph is given by:

-During this meta-gradient computation, the gradient of the loss with respect to a node's features is influenced by the gradients of its neighbors, causing the gradient to flow backward along the graph edges:
+This meta-gradient is computed via the chain rule, which requires backpropagation through the message-passing layers of the GNN.
+Specifically, during meta-gradient computation, the gradient of a node's features is influenced by the gradients of its neighbors, causing gradients to propagate backward along the graph edges:

-This dynamic transforms the GNN's computational graph into a medium for noise propagation.
-The localized gradient conflicts at individual nodes are not contained; instead, they are amplified and propagated throughout the graph structure.
-This creates a highly non-smooth gradient field over the synthetic graph, where the optimization directions for adjacent nodes can be wildly different.
+This dynamic transforms the computational graph of the GNN into a medium for noise propagation.
+The gradient conflicts at local nodes are not contained; instead, they are amplified and propagated throughout the graph structure.
+Let the gradient noise of node representations at the \(l\)-th layer be denoted by \(\mathbf{R}^{(l)}\).
+Then the noise propagation in backpropagation can be formalized as: